-Reviewed: 7/08, 11/09, 7/10, 7/12, 7/13, 8/17; 6/19; 5/20; 6/22; 6/23
+Reviewed: 7/08, 11/09, 7/10, 7/12, 7/13, 8/17; 6/19; 5/20; 6/22; 6/23; 6/24

-Tuberculosis Testing 3.6
+Tuberculosis Testing 3.5

-Section: HEALTH RELATED Title: Tuberculosis Testing Policy #: SHB 3.6 POLICIES Department: Center for Approved by: Faculty Date last reviewed/revised: Education Organization 6/23
+Section: HEALTH RELATED Title: Tuberculosis Testing Policy #: SHB 3.6 POLICIES Department: Center for Approved by: Faculty Date last reviewed/revised: Education Organization 6/24

-POLICY: All students must have an annual PPD test for tuberculosis.
+POLICY: All students must have an annual testing for tuberculosis.

 - 1. A 2-step Tuberculin Skin Test (TST) or an INTERFERON GAMMA RELEASE ASSAY (IGRA) must be completed prior to beginning the first clinical experience.
 Students entering in the fall semester must have the 2-step TST or an IGRA in the previous summer.
 Students entering in the spring semester must have the 2-step TST or an IGRA in the previous fall or winter. - 2.
 Thereafter, students must have a TST or an IGRA between the spring and fall semesters if they remain in the program. - 3.
-If the student either chooses to or cannot have a TST, IGRA results must be provided - 4.
 Documentation of the TST or an IGRA and the results should be submitted to the designated individual by the designated date.